 Napa Valley Unified School District (NVUSD) is representative of school districts in California, serving 18,078 students in 30 schools during the 2011–2012 school year.
 Located in a demanding agricultural region, the district serves a large migrant population.
 At the time of this study, the majority of students in the district were Hispanic (52%).
-Approximately 37% were white or European American, 8% were Asian, 2% were African American, and 1% were Native American.
+Approximately 37% were White, 8% were Asian, 2% were African American, and 1% were Native American.
 Nine percent were students with disabilities, 22% were English learners, and 46% were eligible for free or reduced-price lunch.

 In the 2011–2012 school year, NVUSD partnered with Scholastic and Whiteboard Advisors to investigate the use of System 44 and READ 180 with its students in Grades 3 through 11.
 System 44 and READ 180 were first approved for use in the district in the 2005–2006 school year as a small pilot program.
 NVUSD monitored its success and slowly grew the program from a pilot to a district-wide service.
 The programs were chosen by the district, as they are among the most researched, competency-based reading intervention programs available.
 Additionally, System 44 and READ 180 are designed to support positive behavior interventions and supports (PBIS) that identify and sustain effective school-wide academic and behavioral practices that improve student outcomes.
 The programs do this by incorporating instructional management routines, classroom engagement, clear goal setting, and rewards that may be implemented in parallel with positive behavior interventions.
 In these ways, System 44 and READ 180 are in line with NVUSD’s vision for improving student outcomes while reducing costs.